Edge-Only Universal Adversarial Attacks in Distributed Learning: Introduction

-The remainder of the paper is organized as follows: Section \ref{s:rel} discusses the related work and the impact on the literature; Section \ref{s:background} covers background terminology and formalizes UAPs; Section \ref{s:attack} details the methodology for crafting edge-only universal adversarial attacks; Section \ref{s:exp} presents experimental results on various split points of multiple DNN models; and finally, Section \ref{s:conc} provides conclusions, limitations, and directions for future work.
+The remainder of the paper is organized as follows: Sec.~\ref{s:rel} discusses related work; Sec.~\ref{s:background} introduces background concepts; Sec.~\ref{s:threat_model} presents the threat model; Sec.~\ref{s:attack} details the proposed methodologies for crafting edge-only universal adversarial attacks, first in the targeted and then in the untargeted setting; Sec.~\ref{s:exp} presents the experimental results; and finally, Sec.~\ref{s:conc} presents the conclusions and directions for future work\footnote{\add{Code available at \url{https://github.com/retis-ai/EdgeUAP}}}.